Classification of Kratom

 Many of the alkaloids inside kratom act on opiate receptors , leading many people to mistakenly classify the plant as kind.
 But there are good reasons to argue why kratom is not an opiate.

 The chemical structure of kratom alkaloids is very different from classical opioids like morphine, which is used as the starting point for defining what an opioid is.

-The reason we (and many other experts) argue kratom is not an opioid is because there are no medications on the market today (legal or illegal) that look even remotely similar to the structure of kratom alkaloids.
+We (and many other experts) argue kratom is not an opioid because there are no medications on the market today (legal or illegal) that look even remotely similar to the structure of kratom alkaloids.
 They’re clearly a class of their own and only share minor overlap with existing opioid medications and narcotic drugs.